Campananeyen: Description

 The braincase of Campananeyen exhibits several unique characteristics.
 The crista prootica was poorly developed, and the foramen for cranial nerve VII, the facial nerve, was open anterior to the crista prootica instead of posterior to it as in Limaysaurus.
 The paroccipital process was pneumatized.
 The quadrate fossa, a large fossa on the posterior surface of the quadrate bone, is greatly expanded laterally; all rebbachisaurids have a large quadrate fossa, but that of Campananenyen is 30—70% larger than any other known rebbachisaurid.
 The quadrate condyle, which formed the jaw joint, was more similar to Nigersaurus than Limaysaurus in that the medial hemicondyle was twice as wide as the lateral condyle.

 Most rebbachisaurids lack the hyposphene-hypantrum articulation between the vertebrae, but Campananeyen is one of the few that has hyposphene-hypantrum articulations.
 The hyposphene of Campananeyen is ovoid and hollow posteriorly, as in Nigersaurus and an unnamed species from the La Amarga Formation, and unlike the usual rhomboid hyposphene of most sauropods.

 As in other rebbachisaurids, the ilium contained pneumatic chambers.
 Due to the extensive pneumatization, the ilium was thin and fragile, and uniquely to Campananeyen the sacral ribs exhibit a dorsal alar arm that would have reinforced the pelvis to better support the leg muscles, particularly the m. iliotibialis.

 Classification

 In their 2024 phylogenetic analyses, Lerzo et al. consistently recovered Campananeyen as the sister taxon of Sidersaura, within the Rebbachisauridae, in a clade also containing Zapalasaurus.
 Their results are displayed in the cladogram below.
 Specimen MACN-Pv-N 35, an unnamed rebbachisaurid from the La Amarga Formation represented by a single partial vertebra, may also be closely related to these taxa, but it was removed from most analyses to obtain more resolved results.

 Paleoenvironment

 The Candeleros Formation is interpreted as a desert depositional environment, representing the Kokorkom Desert, with some oases in it, and fossils representing a faunal assemblage typical of Middle Cretaceous ecosystems in the western remnants of Gondwana.
+Originally suggested to be the Cenomanian age of the Late Cretaceous, the maximum depositional age of both the Candeleros Formation and the overlying Huincul Formation is re-dated to the early Albian by Maniel et al. (2026), approximately 111.4 ± 1.1 Ma and 106.2 ± 1.0 Ma respectively.